TheJavaGuy/presentation-intellij-productivity-part2/slides/find-a-type.md

 - Most of the time we work with types (classes, interfaces, enums)
 - <!-- .element: class="fragment" --> Demo: Open class Inner
-- <!-- .element: class="fragment" --> How to find some type fast?
 - <!-- .element: class="fragment" --> **Ctrl + N**
 - <!-- .element: class="fragment" --> Search is incremental and respects camelCaseNames
 - <!-- .element: class="fragment" --> This also finds inner types and non-public top-level types